Benchmarking for Continuous Improvement

 The most difficult step in benchmarking is to identify the best practice entity performing similar processes in an outstanding manner.
 This entity may be in your industry but they may not.

-Step 3 – Examination (study) and measurement of the best practice organisation
+Step 3 – Examination (study) and measurement of the best practice organization

 The four primary comparison areas are:

-- Time taken to perform the functions being examined
+Time is taken to perform the functions being examined

 Step 4 – Evaluating the results of benchmarking